preloadLuggage with colourful travelling essentials with facemasks, refillable bottles and a passport.

 Now that you know all the long flight essentials and how to pack them, it’s time to put these expert tips to use.
 After you’ve gathered your comfort musts, take a look at these additional tips for long flights that go beyond packing.

-And if you’re still worried about getting bored on your journey, try some of these top things to do on a plane to pass the time.
-KAYAK’s comprehensive flight guide compiles all the information you need for every step of a journey, from research and planning through flying and arriving, so feel free to find additional inspiration among this wealth of expert advice.
+And if you’re still worried about getting bored on your journey, try some of these top things to do on long flights to pass the time.
+KAYAK’s comprehensive flight guide compiles all the information you need for every step of a journey, from research and planning to flying and arriving.

 My favorite feature is the Bag Measurement tool, that lets me measure my bags with my phone’s camera, and tells me if they’re size compliant on my airline.